Jesse Mugambi

-Jesse Ndwiga Kanyua Mūgambi (born 6 February 1947) is a professor of philosophy and religious studies at the University of Nairobi (UON) with professional training in education and philosophy of religion.
-Mūgambi introduced a paradigm of "Reconstruction" into African theology, urging a move from inculturation and liberation as African theological methodologies.
-He is the founder of Acton Publishers.
+Jesse Ndwiga Kanyua Mūgambi (born 6 February 1947) is a full professor of philosophy and religious studies at the University of Nairobi (UON) with professional training in education and philosophy of religion.
+President Emilio Mwai Kibaki honored Mugambi with the title of Elder of the Order of the Burning Spear (EBS).
+In 1992, he founded Acton Publishers, an academic and scholarly press.

 Biography

 Early life and education

 Mūgambi was born on 6 February 1947 in Kiangoci, Embu county.
 Both of his parents were committed Anglicans and his father was a lay leader, preacher, and evangelist.
 After high school, Mūgambi enrolled at Machakos Teacher Training College (MTTC), Kenya, in 1966–67.
 In 1968, he studied at Kenyatta College in Nairobi, where he specialized in teaching Religious Education and English.
 He also studied at Westhill College of Education, Birmingham, UK, and conducted historical research at the CMS Archives in London (1969–70).

 In 1971, Mūgambi attended the University of Nairobi for undergraduate and postgraduate studies.
 In 1978, he embarked on his research for his PhD, focusing on Ludwig Wittgenstein's entitled "Problems of Meaning in Discourse with Reference to Religion."
 While writing he was influenced by Kwasi Wiredu, who was then in the Department of Philosophy at the University of Ghana, Legon.
 He participated in an ecumenical research project to document the practice of ecumenism at the local level in eastern Africa.
 The research was published in 1982 as Ecumenical Initiatives in Eastern Africa.